jadecobra/python_tdd_exercises/source/functions.rst

 * the :ref:`identity function<test_identity_function>` returns its input
 * :ref:`constant functions<test_constant_function>` always return the same thing
 * functions_ return :ref:`None<what is None?>` by default
+* nothing runs after the `return statement` in a function_

-:ref:`How many questions can you answer after going through this chapter?<questions about functions>`
+:ref:`How many questions can you answer above functions?<questions about functions>`

 ----